-Blood bank technicians must either earn medical certification, or complete an associate’s degree.
+Blood bank technicians must either earn medical certification or complete an associate’s degree.
 Most certification can be completed at a technical school, specialized course, or even through courses offered by hospitals.
 Training will typically cover many of the subjects discussed in phlebotomy courses, including:

 Usually, blood bank technicians will also hold a phlebotomy certificate.
-This gives them the ability to both draw blood properly, and be in charge of storing the draws until they are needed by the lab.
+This gives them the ability to draw blood properly and be in charge of storing the draws until they are needed by the lab.
 Certification varies from state to state, but with more states starting to require certification, it’s a good idea to take the extra steps to obtain it.

 The average salary for a blood bank technician is about $59,500 per year.
 If you choose to further your education and seek a supervisory role, that salary may become closer to $80,000.

-A haematologist’s entire career is based around blood research.
+A haematologist’s entire career is based on blood research.
 Unlike regular lab technicians, haematologists typically work in specialized hospital departments.
 They help to analyze blood results, seek out irregularities, and carry out important medical research.

-While being crucial to future research and diagnosis, they also help to care for patients who have conditions of the blood and/or organs.
+While being crucial to future research and diagnosis, they also help to care for patients who have conditions of the blood and organs.
 While most of their time is spent in a lab, they do work with patients face-to-face.

 In addition to initial schooling, which may take several years, training to become a haematologist is ongoing throughout the career.
 With new technologies and research advancements happening all the time, it’s imperative for a haematologist to stay up to date with the latest findings and research methods.

 Most of what a haematologist can expect throughout their career is consistent research.
-Many of these professionals actually write peer-reviewed journals or submit research for universities, etc. Some choose to find a specialty within the field, focusing on one area of blood research.
+Many of these professionals write peer-reviewed journals or submit research for universities, etc. Some choose to find a specialty within the field, focusing on one area of blood research.